funakoshi2718/funakoshi-miner/README.md

 # Zcash-miner
 Funakoshi Equihash Cuda Miner

+In release v2.2 there is a jump in performance when using multiple gpu's (rig).

 A breakthrough in performance has been implemented in release v2.1

 Now Funakoshi-Miner is the fastest equihash solver.